 - Weight: 15.6kg

-Nice and neat, but with traditional pole and sleeve construction rather than Khyam’s quick system.
+Nice and neat (though still heavy).
+Traditional pole and sleeve construction rather than Khyam’s quick system.
 However, it’s affordable and sturdy.